mousekeys/Deep_Learning_with_Python/README.md

-# Assignments_DLWP
+# DLWP
-Assignments and tasks for the Deep Learning With Python course.
+Tasks and projects for the Deep Learning With Python.